phyber/neovim-config/README.md

 on-screen instructions.
 These should be:

   - Run `:lua InstallPlugMgr()` to install the package manager
-  - Run `:PackerSync` to install plugins and compile the configuration
+  - Restart `nvim`, Lazy will install the configured plugins
-  - Restart `nvim`

 <!-- links -->
 [Lua]: https://www.lua.org/